aoijs/website/src/content/docs/guides/client/clientsharding.md

 sharder.startProcess(); // Starts the sharding process.
 ```

-Your index.js, also known as main file should look like the following
+Your index.js, also known as main file should look like the following (nothing changes..!):

 ```js title="index.js"
 const { AoiClient } = require("aoi.js");